-The ear is a sensory organ and is one of the most sensitive body part.
-A common ear infection is swimmer’s ear, which can be diagnosed in three categories; mild, moderate and advanced stages.
+The ear is a sensory organ and is one of the most sensitive body parts.
+A common ear infection is swimmer’s ear, which can be diagnosed in three categories; mild, moderate, and advanced stages.
 Swimmer’s ear is normally caused by bacteria found in water and soil.
-If one is exposed to too much water or moisture, it can lead to the infection.
+If one is exposed to too much water or moisture, it can lead to infection.
 Cotton swabs can cause scratches in the ear, therefore if water with the infectious bacteria comes in contact with it, it will cause the infection to spread.

 Symptoms to look for in swimmer’s ear stages:

 - Fluid drainage

 - Extreme pain and irritation, spreading down the neck or face

 - Feeling as if your ear is clogged or full and swollen

 - Redness and swelling around the entire ear